Nuclear Regulatory Commission.

 The Program currently has one staff vacancy, which they are actively recruiting to fill.
 The Program performed, and NRC staff reviewed, an analysis of the expected Program workload under the proposed Agreement.
 Based on the NRC staff review of the State's staff analysis, Wisconsin has an adequate number of staff to regulate radioactive materials under the terms of the Agreement.
 The Program will employ a staff of 9.5 full-time professional/technical and administrative employees for the agreement materials program.
 The distribution of the qualifications of the individual staff members will be balanced to the distribution of categories of licensees transferred from NRC.
 Each individual on the staff is qualified in accordance with the Program's training and qualification procedure to function in the areas of responsibility to which the individual is assigned.

 (b) Legislation and Regulations.
-The Wisconsin Department of Health and Family Services (DHFS) is designated by law in Chapter 254 of the Wisconsin Revised Statutes to be the radiation control agency.
-The law provides the DHFS the authority to issue licenses, issue orders, conduct inspections, and to enforce compliance with regulations, license conditions, and orders.
+The Wisconsin Department of Health and Family Services (DHFS) is designated by law in chapter 254 of the Wisconsin Revised Statutes to be the radiation control agency.
+The law provides the DHFS the authority to issue licenses, Start Printed Page 17088issue orders, conduct inspections, and to enforce compliance with regulations, license conditions, and orders.
 Licensees are required to provide access to inspectors.
 The DHFS is authorized to promulgate regulations.